lensvol/fl-quirk-master/README.md

 3. Open **opera:extensions** page.
 4. Enable "Developer Mode" (top right corner).
 6. Click **Load unpacked** and select the folder where you unzipped the file.

+## Attribution

+This extension uses data submitted to the "Fallen London Wiki" (https://fallenlondon.wiki) by its contributors and is used here under CC-BY-SA 3.0 license (https://creativecommons.org/licenses/by-sa/3.0/)